bioinformatics-training/big-data-cloud/08-run-analysis.Rmd

 -->

 ## Example problem
 The seeds data set [https://archive.ics.uci.edu/ml/datasets/seeds](https://archive.ics.uci.edu/ml/datasets/seeds) contains morphological measurements on the kernels of three varieties of wheat: Kama, Rosa and Canadian.
 In this example we will attempt identify the variety of kernel from its morphological measurements using a k-nearest neighbours classifier.
-The details of the data-set and analysis are not important, we're simply using them to illustrate how to run a job in container.
+The details of the data-set and analysis are not important, we're simply using them to illustrate how to run a job in a container.

 If you would like to take a look at the R script we will be using to run the analysis, you will find it on your workstation in the following location:
 ```